Teidesat/ADCS-embedded-software/README.md

 ├── src                       # Multiple main programs, one for each algorithm.
 Hardware sensor data is read and used to feed the algorithm
 └── test
 ```

-# GMAT orbital simulations data analysis in Jupyter notebook

-Analysis of the data retrieve from orbital simulations in GMAT at different altitudes.

-# INS simulation in MATLAB

-Simulation of the AHRS algorithm.

 # Attitude Algorithm implementations